-- 1) Add your green and brown materials (generally 1 part green to 3 parts brown), making sure larger pieces are chopped or shredded.
-The ideal compost pile contains browns and greens (of varying sizes) placed in alternating layers. - 2) Every time you add to the pile, turn it over and "fluff" it with a pitchfork to provide aeration, unless your bin has a turner. - 3) When material at the bottom is dark and rich in color, with no remnants of food or vard waste, your compost is ready to use.
-The resulting compost can be applied to lawns and gardens to help condition the soil and replenish nutrients. - 4) Do not add NON-biodegradable items (plastics, glass, and metals), toxins, pesticides, meat, dairy items, or pet waste.
+- Add green & brown materials, making sure larger pieces are chopped or shredded, ideally your pile includes both greens & browns placed in alternating layers. - 2) Every time you add to the pile, turn it over and "fluff" it with a pitchfork to provide aeration, unless your bin has a turner. - 3) When material at the bottom is dark and rich in color, with no remnants of food or yard waste, your compost is ready to use.
+The resulting compost can be applied to lawns and gardens to help condition the soil and replenish nutrients. - Do not add NON-biodegradable items (plastics, glass, and metals), toxins, pesticides, meat, dairy, or pet waste.